Clubs and Intramural Sports

 Mr. Hirshfeld

-The two weeks from March 13-17 and March 20 -24, students will have the opportunity to dissect frogs and fetal pigs to analyze the organism’s anatomy and physiology and compare their findings to understand how the human system works.
+In this two week club, students will have the opportunity to dissect frogs and fetal pigs to analyze the organism’s anatomy and physiology and compare their findings to understand how the human system works.
 You must commit to participate in each of the 2 weeks of dissection.
 One for frogs, one for fetal pigs.

 Drama Club